momswife/LoA/content/Aerathon - Eternal Labyrinths/0 - History & Info/Living World of Aerathon/The Merit Index - Rankings of Aerathon.md

 - Solve a planar riddle presented by a Dreaming Oracle.

 - Endure a "Judgment Duel" versus another A-Ranker for public favor.

+___
+_Prepared by the Halvaskian Ministry of Delving Oversight & The Grand Scrying Network_